Greta Garbo

 Many critics and film historians consider her performance as the doomed courtesan Marguerite Gautier in Camille (1936) to be her finest and the role gained her a third Academy Award nomination.
-However, Garbo's career soon declined and she became one of many stars labelled box office poison in 1938.
+However, Garbo's career eventually declined and she became one of many stars labelled box office poison in 1938.
 Her career revived with a turn to comedy in Ninotchka (1939), which earned her a fourth Academy Award nomination.
-Two-Faced Woman (1941), a box-office flop, was the last of her 28 feature films.
+Two-Faced Woman (1941), which received poor reviews, was the last of her 28 feature films.
 Following this commercial failure, she continued to be offered movie roles, though she declined most of them.
 Those she did accept failed to materialize, either due to lack of funds or because she dropped out during filming.
 In 1954, Garbo was awarded an Academy Honorary Award "for her luminous and unforgettable screen performances".

 Over time, Garbo would decline all opportunities to return to the screen.
 In her retirement, she shunned publicity, led a private life, and became an art collector whose paintings included works by Pierre-Auguste Renoir, Pierre Bonnard and Kees van Dongen.
 Although she refused throughout her life to talk to friends about her reasons for retiring, four years before her death, she told Swedish biographer Sven Broman: "I was tired of Hollywood.
 I did not like my work.
 There were many days when I had to force myself to go to the studio ...
 I really wanted to live another life."